alttch/eva3/doc/items.rst

 Multi-updates
 =============

-Multiupdates allow :doc:`/uc/uc` updating the state of several items with the use of one :doc:`script</item_scripts>`.
+Multi-updates allow :doc:`/uc/uc` updating the state of several items with the use of one :doc:`script</item_scripts>`.
 This could be reasonable in case all items are placed on the same bus or external controller and queried by a single command.

-Multiupdate is an independent item in the system with its own configuration and without status and value.
+Multi-update is an independent item in the system with its own configuration and without status and value.
 In turn, it updates statuses of the included items.